 Anyone who has spent any time around children will know that children are naturally creative.
 However as Ken Robinson outlines in his talk, our creative abilities tend to decrease as we get older and progress through the educational system.
 One theory is that this happens because our educational system is built on a paradigm that teaches us that there is most commonly only one ‘correct’ solution to a problem. – That is the one that we need to put down in the test or exam etc.

 Imagination is more important than knowledge.
 For knowledge is limited, whereas imagination embraces the entire world, stimulating progress, giving birth to evolution.
 It is, strictly speaking, a real factor in scientific research.Albert Einstein

-Recently I became fascinated with concept of ‘earned dogmatism’.
-Earned dogmatism is when someone becomes an expert about something to the point where they become closed to new ideas and kind of ‘lock-in’ answers for things that are eventually proved to be incorrect.
-Here is a great link to a radio show article about this – Why smart people do stupid things.
+Recently I became fascinated with the concept of ‘earned dogmatism’.
+Earned dogmatism is when someone, usually an expert in some sort of field locks in answers or explanations for things that may eventually be proved to be incorrect.
+Here is a link to a great radio show article about this – Why smart people do stupid things.